Rokas Baciuška

 Rokas Baciuška ([ɾoːkɐs bɐtsʲʊʃkɐ], born 10 December 1999) is a professional rally driver from Lithuania.
 He has won the Lithuania Kart racing championship, the European Rallycross Championship in the Super1600 class, and the World Rally-Raid Championship in the T4 SSV class.

-Racing Career
+Racing career

 Early career

 Rokas Baciuška started kart racing. at the age of 7.
 Multiple victories, including the winning of a national title, inspired him to pursue a professional motorsport career.
 Since then, R. Baciuška has competed in several motorsport disciplines, including rally, rallycross, and rally raid.

 Rallycross

 Rokas Baciuška competed in the 2018 FIA European Rallycross Championship season, and won Super1600 class title on his first attempt.

 Rally raid

-At the age of 22 Rokas debuted in 2022 Dakar Rally as the youngest Lithuanian ever to participate in the Dakar rally.
-Rokas took 3rd place overall in T4 category, and was nominated as a Best rookie.
+At the age of 22, Rokas debuted in 2022 Dakar Rally as the youngest Lithuanian ever to participate in the Dakar rally.
+Rokas took third place overall in the T4 category, and was nominated as a Bestbrookie.

 The 2022 Dakar Rally was the first round of inaugural 2022 World Rally-Raid Championship.
 Rokas completed the season by taking four podiums, winning 2022 Rallye du Maroc, and winning the championship title in T4 category.

 His results in 2022 gained him a spot in Red Bull Can-Am Team for the 2023 Dakar Rally.
-He finished 2nd in the 2023 Dakar Rally in the T4 category, winning 3 stages and leading at the start of the final day.
+He finished second in the 2023 Dakar Rally in the T4 category, winning prologue, three stages and leading at the start of the final day.
 However, he lost the rally in a cruel manner, losing around twenty minutes due to a broken suspension arm, which needed replacement.
-The time loss was enough for him to drop down to 2nd place in the general standings.
+The time loss was enough for him to drop down to second place in the general standings.